sagemathinc/cocalc/notes/july2013-push.md

 - [x] (0:15?)
 (0:17) make worksheet/editor font be user's monospace no matter what for now; otherwise, is really annoying.
 - [x] (0:30?)
 (0:04) i see this in the address bar?  why?  "https://cloud.sagemath.com/#add-collaborator" -- fluke
 - [x] (1:00?)
 (0:16) make it so foo?[enter]  and foo??[enter] both work.
+- [x] (0:30?)
+(1:16) create new project -- the "OK" button, etc., might not be visible, and there is no way to scroll; fixed by switching to using http://jschr.github.io/bootstrap-modal/, which is much more powerful anyways.

+- [ ] (0:30?) creating a new cell should always scroll that cell into view, but often doesn't.
 - [ ] (2:00?) optimize computation of diffs for synchronized document editing when there is a long line; right now, every time it diffs the entire doc.
 If there is a single huge line of output -- e.g., take july2013-push.md and render it using md in a worksheet, so we get a huge single line of output -- then suddenly things feel very slow.
 - [ ] (1:00?) if "Recent" tab is open and you switch project tabs, then switch back, sometimes Recent looks empty (seen many times, not sure how to replicate)
 - [ ] (1:00?) highlight some blank space at bottom and do "shift-enter" -- get lots of new empty cells.